-Sorry, James and David: Silas and Obadiah Are Today’s Trending Bible Names.
+Sorry, James and David: Silas and Obadiah Are Today’s Trending Baby Names.

 If we’re lucky, then, maybe we’ll live to see kids named Maher Shalal Hash Baz once again.

-Lyman Stone is an adjunct fellow at the American Enterprise Institute, a research fellow at the Institute for Family Studies, and the chief intelligence officer at Demographic Intelligence.
+Lyman Stone is an adjunct fellow at the American Enterprise Institute, a research fellow at the Institute for Family Studies, and the chief intelligence officer of the consulting company Demographic Intelligence.
 He and his wife live in Hong Kong and serve as missionaries in the Lutheran Church (Hong Kong Synod).

 Subscribe to Christianity Today and get access to this article plus 60+ years of archives.